BinaryReader: ReadString

 byte 3: (byte and &H3f) << shifted 14 bits added to the sum

-.. this continues until a byte is less than 128.
+this continues until a byte with a value less than 128 is encountered.
 At which point, it is shifted and summed like the rest, but no more bytes are to be read in.
 The sum now contains the number of bytes to be read in and decoded into the string.
-The same Encoding type must be used to retrieve the correct string value.
-Using a different Encoding method will create the wrong string.
+The Encoding used to write the original string should be used to retrieve the string.
+Using a different Encoding may return a corrupt string.

-Once the length is determined, then enough bytes are read in that can be decoded to the string using the current Encoding system.
+Once the length is determined then enough bytes are read in that can be decoded to the string using the specified Encoding.

 See Also